 Ground Flaxseed vs. Whole Flaxseed

-Both ground and whole are popular choices for incorporating flaxseeds into your diet, but they have some differences in terms of nutrition, versatility, and how they can be used.
-Ground flaxseed is generally more convenient and nutritionally accessible due to its easy digestibility.
+Both ground and whole are popular choices for incorporating flaxseeds into your diet, but they have some differences in terms of versatility, and how they can be used.
+Ground flaxseed is generally more convenient.
 However, if you prefer whole flaxseed for texture or have the means to grind it before use, it can be a viable option as well.
 Ultimately, the choice between the two depends on your dietary preferences and how you plan to incorporate flaxseeds into your meals.

 Frequently asked questions